hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    *  Paul Vixie

-Appendix D.  Github Version of this document
+Appendix D.  Github Version of This Document

    While this document is under development, it can be viewed, tracked, issued, pushed with PRs, ... here: